chrisrhymes/chrisrhymes/README.md

 ### Hi there 👋

+My name is Chris Rhymes and I'm a fullstack web developer, specialising in PHP and JavaScript, using Laravel, Vue, React and Next.js.

+I also enjoy creating Jekyll themes, such as [Bulma Clean Theme](https://github.com/chrisrhymes/bulma-clean-theme) and [Mere Blog Theme](https://github.com/chrisrhymes/mere-blog-theme).

 <!--
 **chrisrhymes/chrisrhymes** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.